justPoosay/PAI-Project-II/README.md

 bun run dev
 ```

 Access the frontend at `http://localhost:5173`.
+The Vite dev server proxies `/api/trpc` requests to the backend.

 ## 🛠️ Development